svenskaskolan/fortnox/README.md

 # https://nodejs.org/en/download/

-No open your development environment (I use VSCode)
+Now open your development environment (I use VSCode)

 Navigate to the src folder in a terminal emulator.